Go Tooling

 3. Generate bindings for the Wasm component

-Now that we have our WIT definitions bundled together into a WASM file, we can generate the bindings for our Wasm component, by adding a build directive:
+Now that we have our WIT definitions bundled together into a .wasm file, we can generate the bindings for our WebAssembly component, by adding a build directive:

 go tool wit-bindgen-go generate --world adder --out internal ./docs:adder@0.1.0.wasm